-In the spirit of this declaration, the Rectorate of Bielefeld University has formally adopted a resolution in support of Open Access on 7 June 2005, in which the scientific authors of the University be urged to upload all published, peer-reviewed articles (so-called "post-print versions") to the scientific publication server of the university, as far as concerns of the publishers do not conflict.
+In the spirit of this declaration, the Rectorate of Bielefeld University has formally adopted a resolution in support of Open Access on 7 June 2005, in which the scientific authors of the University are emphatically requested to upload all published, peer-reviewed articles (so-called "post-print versions") to the scientific publication server of the university, as far as concerns of the publishers do not conflict.
 This publication server is PUB.
 The stored Open Access documents are directly and collectively accessible via the publication filter OA fulltexts, first published dissertations are collected centrally in the sub-collection PUB Theses.

 The authors are free to join this resolution.
 For documents that are not to be made available open access, there are freely selectable access level options that restrict the use of documents to the campus network or specific groups of people.

 The service is managed by the Support Team "Publication Services" of Bielefeld University Library.
 The technical support, administration and hosting are provided by the LibTec department of the University Library.
 The University Library ensures that the document server is available at all times ("24/7-availability").

 If you have questions of any kind, relating to the publication server and its associated services, contact us at: